-The stats around low testosterone are pretty astounding.
+The stats are actually pretty astounding.
 Nearly 39% of men aged 45 years or older suffer from testosterone deficiency, and average levels have declined precipitously for decades.
-It’s true: today’s average 30-year-old male has 17% less testosterone than an average 30-year-old man from 2000 (just 20 years ago).
-No one knows exactly why sperm and testosterone counts are decreasing so rapidly, but it’s rather surprising given how little anyone talks about “low-T.”
+In fact, today’s average 30-year-old male has 17% less testosterone than an average 30-year-old man from 2000 (just 20 years ago).
+No one knows exactly why average sperm and testosterone counts are decreasing so rapidly, but it’s rather surprising given how little anyone talks about it.

 Thankfully, change is in the air.
-Like so much of healthcare these days, low testosterone consultation and hormone treatment are moving online, with an exciting startup named Hone (honehealth.com) pioneering the space.
-Today we’ll use our space to review Hone — formerly known as Peak — and outline how they’re rewriting the rules against traditionally expensive, clinic-based hormone therapy.
-We’ll also learn how their platform actually makes it easier to treat the devastating symptoms that reduced testosterone levels can wreak on men as they age, and explain why it’s worth trying.
+Like so much of healthcare these days, low testosterone consultation and hormone treatment offer care virtually.
+In this article we review Hone — formerly known as Peak — and outline how they’re rewriting the rules against traditionally expensive, clinic-based hormone therapy.
+We’ll also cover how their platform makes it easier to treat the devastating symptoms low T can wreak on men, show you how it compares to alternative telehealth clinics for testosterone, and explain why it’s worth trying.

-What treatment does Hone Health offer men with low-T?
+What does Hone Health offer men with low-T?

-Hone is a telemedicine company that enables men to treat their low testosterone with diagnosis and guidance from a network of board-certified doctors – all without leaving home.
+Hone is a popular telemedicine company that enables men to treat low testosterone with diagnosis and guidance from a network of board-certified doctors – all without leaving home.

 The “how” is simple.
 Hone mails you an at-home testing kit that includes everything you need to accurately measure your current hormone levels.
 Just prick your finger to collect a few drops of blood in the provided collection cards, then mail back the sample in a pre-paid envelope to a CLIA-certified lab for processing.
 Once your results are ready, you’ll schedule a video chat with a certified doctor who reviews them with you, understands how you are feeling, and recommends a treatment plan that targets your specific needs.